 647028 = 110 100 111 000 010 = 1101001110000102.

-Computers generally use fixed length representations for numbers.
+Computers generally use fixed-length representations for numbers.
 For example, in C and C++, there are three types for unsigned integers: unsigned int (usually 32 bits), unsigned short (usually 16 bits), and unsigned char (8 bits).
 Recent compilers also support unsigned long long (64 bits).

 At times, it is necessary to coerce an unsigned integer from one type to another, resulting in a change in the number of bits used to represent the number.
 When an unsigned integer is coerced from a larger length to a smaller length, high order (leftmost) bits are discarded.
-If any of the duscarded bits are 1 then the coerced value is incorrect.
-Compilers will generally warn you of this possibility.
+If any of the discarded bits are 1 then the coerced value is incorrect.
+Compilers will often warn you of this possibility.